-CFLRP Advisory Panel
+CFLRP Advisory Committee

 Congress created CFLRP in 2009 to support large-scale forest restoration and benefit local communities through collaborative approaches.
-CFLRP has proven to be an effective tool for improving forest conditions, growing rural economies, and leveraging partner investments to improve the quality and scale of our work.
-Congress reauthorized CFLRP in the 2018 Farm Bill, doubling the authorized funding level to $80 million per year and creating the opportunity for new CFLRP projects.
+The CFLRP has proven to be an effective tool for improving forest conditions, growing rural economies, and leveraging partner investments to improve the quality and scale of our work.
+Congress reauthorized the CFLRP in the 2018 Farm Bill, doubling the authorized funding level to $80 million per year and creating the opportunity for new CFLRP projects.
 The Farm Bill also provides an opportunity for current CFLRP projects funded for ten years to apply for an extension waiver to complete implementation.

-Who should apply to serve on the CFLRP Advisory Panel?
+Who serves on the CFLRP Advisory Committee?